 For many, photography is a technique to capture reality.
 To me, it’s a technology to create illusions rooted in reality.
-I don’t try to shoot what I see, I want to shoot what I like to show.
+Scenes that appear strange and sometimes challenge convention, yet stay on the right side of weird.

-I almost exclusively photograph in public spaces, in an environment designed by people.
-It’s fair to describe most of my work as street photography, though purists may disagree since I’m not really interested in documenting human activities.
-My work is not about people, although they frequently appear in my images, nor is it about social issues.
+I mainly photograph in public spaces, in an environment designed by people.
+A large piece of my work categorizes as street photography, though purists may disagree since my work is not about documenting human activities despite that people frequently appear in my images, nor is it about social issues.

 Coincidence steers my output.
 Nothing of what I do is staged.
-As a photographer I love the creative process and what I make of what crosses my path.
+As a photographer I love the creative process and what I’m able to do with all that crosses my path.
 I hope my photos manage to intrigue, move, fascinate, question and make you think the mundane is an interesting place.

 Besides, it’s plain fun to shoot.
-In fact, that’s what keeps me going out on the street, in the first place.
+In fact, that’s what keeps me going in the first place.